 How To Use This Pregnancy Test

+Using one of these high street pregnancy tests is straightforward.
 This is a one-step, midstream pregnancy test.
 All a woman needs to do is to wee on the stick and then wait for the results, which should appear within 4 minutes.
 As with all pregnancy tests, they should be 99% accurate when used correctly.

 These tests are marketed as “early pregnancy tests” as they can be used up to 4 days before your period is expected.